 When you are in Cambridge, you'll notice that it is more blue-collar than most other communities in America.
 49.45% of Cambridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cambridge is a city of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Cambridge who work in management occupations (19.78%), farm management occupations (13.19%), and maintenance occupations (10.99%).

-A relatively large number of people in Cambridge telecommute to their jobs.
-Overall, about 14.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cambridge is worth considering.